-Most controversial was still the Podgorica Higher Court of Montenegro's judgment acquitting on 27 December 2006 for insufficiency of evidence the only indicted accomplice in the case of killing of D. Jovanovic, editor-inchief of the opposition daily Dan.
-The Jovanovic's family claimed there had been a series of oversights during the investigation and trial as well as that the investigation had deliberately not been directed at tracking those who commissioned the murder.
+Most controversial was still the Podgorica Higher Court of Montenegro's judgment acquitting on 27 December 2006 for insufficiency of evidence the only indicted accomplice in the case of killing of D. Jovanovic, editor-inchief of the opposition daily Dan.81 The Jovanovic's family claimed there had been a series of oversights during the investigation and trial as well as that the investigation had deliberately not been directed at tracking those who commissioned the murder.
 At year's end, the appeal against this judgment had not yet been decided yet.
-The family of S. Scekic, a senior police official whose killing in 2006 led to several indictments, also emphasized that masterminds were not among the indicted.
-Example 2006 led to several indictments also emphasized that masterminds were not among the indicted.
+The family of S. Scekic, a senior police official whose killing in 2006 led to several indictments, also emphasized that masterminds were not among the indicted.82

 No progress was made in the investigation into the assault on J. Brkovic, a Montenegrin writer and the killing of S. Vojicic, his bodyguard (2006).
-Brkovic suspects the assault was motivated by his latest novel describing the nexus between criminals and politicians in Montenegro.
-83
+Brkovic suspects the assault was motivated by his latest novel describing the nexus between criminals and politicians in Montenegro.83